 At Franklin, homework may be assigned to reinforce skills and understandings gained in class or to prepare students for approaching work.
 It may be used by students and teachers to assess their understanding of learning targets and standards.
 As such, homework assigned for practice is typically not graded for content.
 However, students may also have projects or assignments that require time outside of class to complete at a high level.
 This homework will receive an academic grade.
+Therefore, all homework is important in helping students grow academically, and may be a significant factor in determining student academic grades.
 In all cases, work is intended to be completed by students so that it accurately reflects their understanding.
-Parents/guardians can best assist their students by helping them establish a routine, an environment, and a schedule that support completion of homework in a timely manner.
+Parents/guardians can best assist their students by helping them establish a routine, an environment, and a schedule that supports completion of homework in a timely manner.
 For middle school students, homework should generally not exceed 90 minutes per night, including 30 minutes of independent reading.
 For high school students, the expectation is no more than two hours per night, including 30 minutes of independent reading.
 Note that there will be times when a final project, paper, or exam may require additional preparation.
 Students can manage these responsibilities by documenting homework assignments in an agenda book and making steady progress toward completion of larger projects.
+Students electing AP or college-level courses should expect a higher level of homework.

-4 Students will generally complete 7 credits per year.
+&lt;sup>4 Students will generally complete 7 credits per year.
 These are the minimum requirements based on NC FutureReady requirements.